Bob Katter: Abortion

 In 1980, Katter seconded a motion by Don Lane calling on the Queensland state government to "protect the lives of unborn Queensland children being killed by abortion".

 In 2006, Katter voted against a federal bill which would increase the availability of abortion drugs.

-Environment
+Environmental issues

 Katter has opposed enacting climate change legislation to control emissions.
 He advocates for measures that reduce carbon footprints.
 Katter has championed the mandating of ethanol fuel content.
 He has additionally pioneered protests against imported bananas, and is an opponent of the concentration of the Australian supermarket industry amongst Coles and Woolworths.

+Katter is a vocal advocate of stronger wildlife management, frequently highlighting the dangers posed by feral dogs, venomous snakes, and crocodiles to residents and tourists in Northern Queensland.
+Katter has expressed alarm over the rising population of saltwater crocodiles in Northern Queensland, which have made swimming and other recreational activities in or around natural bodies of water increasingly unsafe.
+Katter has strongly criticized the conservation policies of the Australian government, stating that "our lives are in danger because of protected wildlife" and has called for the protected status of saltwater crocodiles, and with it the ban on hunting the species, to be revoked.
+According to Katter, "a law that puts the value of a crocodile over a human being, that is the definition of evil".

 Gun laws

 An opponent of the tougher gun control laws introduced in the wake of the 1996 massacre in Port Arthur, Tasmania, Katter was accused in 2001 of signing a petition promoted by the Citizens Electoral Council (CEC), an organisation that claims the Port Arthur massacre was a conspiracy.
 He has stated that he always has and still believes there was no conspiracy.